bow-simulation/virtualbow/Checklist.md

 * Solve all issues of the next milestone
 * Implement conversion of bow files between versions
 * Execute manual tests defined below on all platforms
-* Update user manual with new features and changes
+* Update user manual, place copy into resources/docs
 * Update version number and copyright notice in
     * User manual
     * Theory manual